What Is Women's Health Physiotherapy?

 These issues can often be addressed through treatment with an experienced Women's health physiotherapist.
 Our physiotherapist has over 12 years experience, specialising in treatment of urogynae conditions.

 You may be referred to Women's Health Physiotherapy by a consultant or GP, though you are also able to self refer to this service.
-If you are unsure if this service is correct for you, then please ring and speak to one of our therapists to confirm.
+If you are unsure if this service is correct for you, then please ring New Victoria Physio and speak to one of our health physiotherapists to confirm.

 What Should I Bring To My Women's Health Physiotherapy Appointment?

 The initial assessment with the Women's Health Physiotherapist will begin by taking an in depth history of your symptoms & condition.
-Any correspondence or details you have from other health professionals will be useful to help the therapist fully understand your condition.
+Any correspondence or details you have from other health professionals will be useful to help the physiotherapist to fully understand your condition.